AdBlue™ in diesel tank

 AdBlue™ in diesel tank: The problem and solution

-In order to meet Emission Standards, diesel consuming vehicles need to reduce their emissions down to certain levels depending upon the engine size.
-In response to this, a pollution control technology known as the Selective Catalytic Reduction (SCR) system has been installed into vehicle exhaust systems, which uses AdBlue™ to reduce the Nitrous Oxides present in emissions.
-AdBlue™ is a registered trademark for Diesel Exhaust Fluid (DEF); a solution comprised of 32.5% urea mixed with de-ionised water.
+In order to meet Emission Standards, diesel vehicles need to reduce their emissions down to a certain level depending upon the engine size.
+In response to this, exhaust technology has been introduced that uses a fluid known as AdBlue™ (DEF) to reduce the Nitrous Oxides present in emissions.

-AdBlue™ is commonly mistaken as a fuel additive, when in fact it should not be contaminated or mixed with diesel at all.
-Whereas diesel is for the running of the engine, AdBlue™ is designed for the SCR system in the exhaust and consequently is dispensed into a completely different tank to the diesel.
+AdBlue™ is commonly mistaken as a fuel additive, when in fact it should not be mixed with diesel at all.
+Whereas diesel is for the running of the engine, AdBlue™ is designed for the SCR system in the vehicle exhaust and therefore is dispensed into a completely different tank to the diesel.

-Whilst AdBlue™ has been used in some vehicles since 2005 when the Euro Emission Standards were first introduced, regulation updates have seen more and more vehicles needing to comply and it now covers all new trucks, buses, agricultural and plant equipment as well as some passenger cars.
-For many, AdBlue™ is still a relatively new issue and filling up the vehicle with both diesel and AdBlue™ is not yet second nature.
-Even for those that are used to it mistakes still happen.
-Just look at how often people put petrol in their diesel car.
-So what happens if you accidently put AdBlue™ in your diesel tank?
+Whilst AdBlue™ has been used in some vehicles since 2005, updates to the Emission Standards have seen more and more needing to comply.
+To date it covers all new trucks, buses, agricultural and plant equipment as well as some passenger cars.
+For many, AdBlue™ is still relatively new and filling up the vehicle with both fluids is not yet second nature.
+Even for those that are used to it mistakes still happen...just look at how often people put petrol in their diesel car!
+So what happens if you do the dreaded and accidentally put AdBlue™ in your diesel tank?

-What happens if I accidently put AdBlue™ in my fuel tank?
+What happens if I accidentally put AdBlue™ in my fuel tank?

-To help avoid confusion, a lot of vehicles have a blue fill cap for the AdBlue™ tank and black, red or green for diesel, and sometimes on larger vehicles such as HGVs the AdBlue™ and diesel fill points are positioned quite far away from each other.
+To help avoid confusion, a lot of vehicles have a blue fill cap for the AdBlue™ tank and black, red or green for diesel, and on many HGVs the AdBlue™ and diesel fill points are positioned quite far away from each other.
 However this isn’t fool proof and a driver mistakenly putting AdBlue™ into the diesel tank can have disastrous consequences.

-Generally speaking, accidentally filling diesel into your AdBlue™ tank is unlikely as the AdBlue™ filler cap is designed for a smaller spout nozzle (19mm), making it impossible for larger diameter diesel nozzles to fit.
-The other way round however has become a common problem amongst drivers of vehicles with new SCR systems and causes costly damage.
+Generally speaking, accidentally putting diesel into your AdBlue™ tank is unlikely as the AdBlue™ fill point is designed for a smaller spout nozzle (19mm), making it impossible for larger diameter diesel spouts to fit.
+The other way round however has become a common problem.

-What do I do if I have miss-filled AdBlue™ into my fuel tank?
+What do I do if I have put AdBlue™ into my diesel tank?

-Get a trained technician to check the damage caused by the miss-filling and replace the filters that will have absorbed the AdBlue™.
+- Get a trained mechanic to check the damage caused and replace the filters that will have absorbed the AdBlue™